tmccary9207/code_advents/2015/day10/README.md

 to a list in Elixir is slow so just add to the head of a list while building it then slap it into reverse (small time penalty).
 Pretty fun solution to write.

+## Clojure

+In Clojure there isn't the same kind of function pattern matching out of the box (there is a lib from what I searched).
+Anyways, I used the loop function with recur to go over the pairs for a number of iters.
+It looks kind of ugly but it gets the job done like the other solutions.
+I think doing both iteration and building in one function is the cause of the ugliness.
+I am sure that I could make it beautiful but it works.